Akhildas2/Hosting_Using_AWS/README.md

 ### 1. Create Free AWS Account or Login

-Log in to your AWS account at [https://aws.amazon.com/](https://aws.amazon.com/), using either your root account credentials or IAM user credentials.
+Log in to your AWS account at [https://aws.amazon.com/](https://aws.amazon.com/), using either your root account credentials or I AM user credentials.

 ### 2. Navigate to EC2 Dashboard